Use a QR Code reader on a mobile device to add this person as a contact:

 - Wood, J. and Rogers, J., 1995.
 Current Issues in Midwifery.
 In: Littelwoood, J., ed.
 Current Issues in Nursing.
 Edinburgh: Churchill Livingstone, 189-218.

-- Aniebiet Ekong, 2021.
-Informing the development of a culturally-adapted intervention/tool for healthy eating for pregnant African immigrants living in the UK
+- Aniebiet Ekong, 2023.
+Informing the development of a culturally-adapted intervention/tool for healthy eating for pregnant African immigrants living in the UK, (Completed)

 - Eirini Iro Arvanitidou, 2024.
-Informing the development of a nutrition intervention for couples in the preconception period to promote healthy nutrition and healthy body weight
+Informing the development of a nutrition intervention for couples in the preconception period to promote healthy nutrition and healthy body weight, (In progress)

 - The Hinchingbrooke Third Stage Trial (Anglia and Oxford Regional Health Authority, 01 Jun 1992).
 Completed